 Greetings, and welcome to Studio Simpatico!

 Though our portfolio communicates the end product of the projects we’ve completed with our clients, we know that as a prospective client, it’s important that you understand how we get to the end result.
-What type of process do we use?
+What process do we use?
 How often do we interact with our clients?
 How do we go about understanding their businesses, and how do we solicit and incorporate feedback?

 Below, we’ve outlined how we go from blue sky ideation and cocktail napkin sketches to pixel-perfect WordPress implementations.

-Discovery, a/k/a learning what we don’t know we don’t know
+Discovery, a/k/a learning what we don’t know we don’t know.

+During the initial weeks of the project, our team is in information gathering, “getting to know you” mode.
 We aim to exit the discovery phase with a clear understanding of your organization or products, goals, redesign success metrics, and content (both existing content, and planned future content).
+To achieve this, we may conduct any or all of the following, depending on your company or organizational structure:

-• Internal Stakeholder Interviews—We work closely with you to identify all relevant stakeholders, and the type of information that each stakeholder (or stakeholder group) is equipped to provide and insight they offer to the redesign process.
+- Internal Stakeholder Interviews—We work closely with you to identify all relevant stakeholders, and the type of information that each stakeholder (or stakeholder group) is equipped to provide and insight they offer to the redesign process.

-• User Interviews—We are always interested in speaking with target users of the website (outside of the organization) to understand the value they find in the site, and what’s working and not working about the current experience and architecture.
+- User Interviews—We are always interested in speaking with target users of the website (outside of the organization) to understand the value they find in the site, and what’s working and not working about the current experience and architecture.
 This also gives our team a great sense of empathy for the people for whom we’ll be designing.

-• Audit of Current Site—We take a deep dive into the current site, conducting a full content and heuristic audit, accompanied by an examination of your current Google Analytics account to find trends and patterns.
+- Audit of Current Site—We take a deep dive into the current site, conducting a full content and heuristic audit, accompanied by an examination of your current Google Analytics account to find trends and patterns.
 This also involves looking at the WordPress build and documenting the content structure of all existing content (content types and taxonomies) in order to plan for a successful, seamless migration.

-• Competitive Analysis—We also spend time looking at other websites (both in the same vertical and in other verticals) for inspiration.
+- Competitive Analysis—We also spend time looking at other websites (both in the same vertical and in other verticals) for inspiration.

 Defining the user experience and project requirements